Tuesday, June 30, 2026

 Regardless, lately I’ve been pondering the weird world of middle-grade fantasy fiction and thinking about what ultimately turned me off the whole thing when I was a kid, and what I’ve been trying to do differently in my writing which is why publishers don’t like me (which is fine).

-This essay is one part rant, one part literary analysis, one part a deep-dive retrospective on Harry Potter.
+part a deep-dive retrospective on Harry Potter.
 I dunno.
-Personal blogs are for odd stuff like this.
+Personal blogs are for

 I'm not really sure how many people are actually interested in my My Little Pony doodles... but I had fun with this one.
 I know I'm not the best pony artist out there and I'm in awe of people who are actually good at drawing ponies.
 But I've just been having a lot of fun with this fic I've been working on and I thought this concept sketch didn't turn out half bad.
 I know probably nobody is interested in this sort of thing, but I guess I just didn't want to leave this floating around on my tablet hard drive.